 An LC-MS/MS confirmatory method for lubabegron is described in NADA 141-508 (FOI Summary dated November 6, 2018).
-Confirmatory methods were not required for monensin and tylosin.
+A confirmatory method was not required for monensin.
 However, the AOAC Final Action LC-MS/MS method for monensin was bridged to the official bioautographic method and is capable of confirming monensin in tissue samples.